phax/ph-pdf-layout/README.md

 Please check the test files to see how to create PDFs with the different elements.
 Version starting with 2.1.0 uses PDFBox 2.x, previous versions (up to and including 2.0.0) use PDFBox 1.8.x.

+Note: version 4.0.0 has troubles building with JDK 1.8.0_92 - updating to 1.8.0_112 or later should work.

 #News
   * v4.0.0 Beta 4
     * Block elements use full width now by default
+    * Improved placeholder handling in text preparation
   * v4.0.0 Beta 3 - 2017-01-10
     * Fixed a height problem with vertical split HBoxes
     * Simplified class hierarchy for table rows